Chlorotoxin: Target

 Chlorotoxin is the first reported high-affinity peptide ligand for Cl− channels and it blocks small conductance chloride channels.
 Each chloride channel can be closed by only one ligand molecule.

 Using a recombinant chlorotoxin it was demonstrated that chlorotoxin specifically and selectively interacts with MMP-2 isoforms which are specifically upregulated in gliomas and related cancers, but are not normally expressed in brain.

 Toxicity

-Chlorotoxin immobilizes the envenomated prey.
+Chlorotoxin immobilizes the envenomed prey.
 Duration of paralysis depends on the amount of chlorotoxin injected.
-In crayfish, chlorotoxin at 1.23-2.23 µg/g body wt produced a loss of motor control beginning about 20 seconds after injection which progressed to a rigid paralysis of the walking and pincer legs that was complete about forty seconds later.
+In crayfish, chlorotoxin at 1.23-2.23 μg/g body wt produced a loss of motor control beginning about 20 seconds after injection which progressed to a rigid paralysis of the walking and pincer legs that was complete about forty seconds later.
 Within ±90 s of injection the tail musculature was immobilized.
 No recovery was noted for 6 hours, at which time the crayfish were destroyed.
-At 0.5 µg/g, chlorotoxin induced the same progressive paralysis with a slower onset.
+At 0.5 μg/g, chlorotoxin induced the same progressive paralysis with a slower onset.
 Recovery of crayfish was noted after 2 hours.
 The injection on insects produced similar results to those observed in crayfish.